-Here you will find a quality collection of powerful Black History month writing prompts for students.
+Here you will find a quality collection of powerful Black History month writing prompts.

-Not only do these Black History Month writing prompts reduce writer’s block, they encourage students to challenge their beliefs, foster a growth mindset, improve writing skills, analyze historical events, and reflect upon personal experiences.
+Not only do these prompts reduce writer’s block, but they also encourage students to challenge their beliefs, foster a growth mindset, improve writing skills, analyze historical events, and reflect upon personal experiences.

 These Black History Month writing prompts make a fantastic addition to your black history unit.
 You may also want to use them throughout the school year!

-Add a few of these Black History Month writing prompts to your February lesson plans so that your students will deepen their knowledge and understanding of the achievements plus challenges of African-Americans throughout history.
+Add a few of these Black History prompts to your February lesson plans so that your students will deepen their knowledge and understanding of the achievements plus challenges of African-Americans throughout history.

 Black History Month Writing Prompts